Should You Lift Weights for MMA?

 “I never lift weights, haven't since college.
 If I ever do I'll never be able to make 155 again lol.”

 A fighter who is light for his weight class, or a fighter who wants to move up a weight class, will benefit from getting bigger and stronger.
 Here, lifting (heavy) weights is potentially very beneficial.

-Below we see a picture taken of Conor McGregor squatting heavy weight during his preparation for the fight with Donald Cerrone, which took place on january 18th of this year.
+Below we see a picture taken of Conor McGregor squatting heavy weight during his preparation for the fight with Donald Cerrone, which took place on January 18th 2020.
 It was the first time we saw the Irish star doing heavy lifts.
 The fight with Cerrone took place in the welterweight category, a weight class above lightweight in which he usually fights.
 Welterweight is a weight class for which McGregor does not have to cut any weight.
 So in fact it was for Conor McGregor beneficial to gain muscle mass, hence the heavy lifting.

 Opponents of lifting weights for MMA.

-Some fighters and coaches discard lifting weights as part of a strength and conditioning program all together.
+Some fighters and coaches discard lifting weights as part of a strength and conditioning program altogether.
 Even when the fighter is very experienced and is competing in a weight class for which he doesn’t have to cut any weight.

 One of the most outspoken strength and conditioning coaches with this particular point of view is Nick Curson.
 Curson trains some of the elite MMA athletes in the world like Rafael Dos Anjos, Lyoto Machida and Fabricio Werdum.

 In a podcast with Ben Greenfield, he explained why he isn’t a fan of heavy lifting for professional MMA fighters.